chtapodi/scripts/README.md

 Counts the number of lines in files in a directory

+## ip
+Not currently functional, was supossed to email me with the new public IP address of a server in the case that it changes

 ## setup
 Massively untested, should probably setup the enviroment to use these scripts on a new machine